Engineering Themes: Challenges and Opportunities in an Emerging Solar Economy

 Professor Agrawal’s current interest and passion is in energy production issues especially from renewable sources such as solar.
 The thrust of research is to fabricate low-cost solar cells based on nanotechnology.

-Another major thrust of his current research is the development and optimization of processes to meet essential human needs including transportation fuel, chemicals, and electricity, primarily from renewable energy sources to enable a sustainable economy.
-This effort is also focused on efficient conversion of biomass to liquid fuel and maximizing liquid fuel from a given quantity of biomass.
+Another major thrust of his current research is the development and optimization of processes to meet essential human needs, including transportation fuel, chemicals, and electricity, primarily from renewable energy sources, to enable a sustainable economy.
+This effort is also focused on the efficient conversion of biomass to liquid fuel and maximizing liquid fuel from a given quantity of biomass.

-The group is also involved with developing efficient separation processes.
-Currently methods to synthesize and identify energy efficient distillation configurations for multicomponent separation are being developed.
-Additional effort is being devoted to develop optimal methods for membrane separation processes.
+The group is also involved in developing efficient separation processes.
+Currently, methods to synthesize and identify energy-efficient distillation configurations for multicomponent separation are being developed.
+Additional effort is being devoted to developing optimal methods for membrane separation processes.

-He has a broad experience in hydrogen production and purification technologies.
-This has evolved from his earlier activity in developing integration steps within coal gasification combined cycles for power as well as syngas generation.
+He has broad experience in hydrogen production and purification technologies, which evolved from his earlier work developing integration steps within coal gasification combined cycles for power and syngas generation.